Volunteering with us

 Kirkby volunteer Peter Frogson

-Peter, an ex-mining and associated occupations worker, is a member of the Volunteer Friends of Oakwood Fields (VFOF), Annesley Woodhouse conservation group.
-He regularly gives his time and expertise in helping with practical tasks on the nature site.
+Peter, an ex-mining and associated occupations worker, regularly gives his time and expertise in helping with practical tasks on the nature site.
 This has included helping with ground clearance, publicity and nature walks for local residents and schools.

-Peter somehow manages to balance his membership of VFOF with several other conservation-volunteering commitments.
-This includes acting as a volunteer for us by helping to keep public footpaths in the Nuncargate and Kirkby Woodhouse area free of litter and other debris, providing a keen ‘pair of eyes’ in alerting local councils and other agencies to environmental issues as they arise.
+Peter somehow manages to balance spare time with several other conservation-volunteering commitments.
+This includes volunteering to help to keep public footpaths in the Nuncargate and Kirkby Woodhouse area free of litter and other debris, providing a keen ‘pair of eyes’ in alerting local councils and other agencies to environmental issues as they arise.
 He also makes regular patrols of the Portland Park.
 This is particularly appreciated by park users and the local council as the park is a Site of Special Scientific Interest with hidden ‘nooks and crannies’ that are susceptible to becoming litter traps.

 Kirkby volunteer - Gavin Thorne: from environmental volunteer to paid employment in 4 months

 Gavin started volunteering for us after being referred by the Department for Work and Pensions.
 He was unemployed and wanted to do some volunteering to gain experience to help him into employment, whilst also giving something back to the local community where he lives.

 After his induction with Community Engagement, Gavin was placed with the Kirkby Environment Team and soon started volunteering on a regular basis.
 He started getting involved with various duties to support the team and build his experience.